ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 depend on the same network map.
 Each property of all entities in the PID domain MUST also depend on a network map; but different properties may depend on different network maps.
+-->

 <!-- NEW-1 -->
-Because a property name may be associated to different entity domains and different information resources within an entity domain, this document takes a different approach.
-Firstly, instead of defining the dependency by prefixing the property name with a specific dependent resource identifier, this document introduces a Property Type that appends a property name to an entity domain name.
-This gives a hint on the dependent resources.
-Secondly, it identifies, in the IRD and Server responses, the information resource associated to a given property in the property map.
-Last, it sets a rule saying that in a resources-dependent property map, the values of a given property MUST depend on one and only one information resource.
-For example, in a property map:
+Because a property may be associated to more than one information resources within an entity domain, this document takes a different approach as follows:

+- Firstly, instead of defining the dependency by prefixing the property name with a specific dependent resource identifier, this document introduces a Property Type that appends a property name to an entity domain name, and registers the dependency types for this Property Type.
+This gives a hint on the types of dependent resources.
+For example, the fictitious property `pid:region` applying to entities in the PID domain depends on the network map in which the input PID entities have been defined; but the fictitious property `ipv4:region` does not depend on any information resource.
-- the property "ipv4 : pid" applying to entities in the ipv4 entity domain MUST depend on one and only one network map,
-- the fictitious property "pid : region " applying to entities in the "pid" domain MUST depend on the one network map in which the input PID entities have been defined.
+- Secondly, it sets a rule saying that in a property map, all provided property types MUST have the same dependency types.
+For example, `pid:region` and `ipv4:region` cannot be provided by an individual property map.
+- Finally, it identifies, in the IRD and Server responses, the sequence of information resources associated to all provided properties in a particular property map.
+If a property depends on some different information resources from other properties, the ALTO server should define a different property map to provide it.
+For example, the property `ipv4:pid` provided by a particular property map MUST depend on one and only one network map.
+If an ALTO server wants to provide `ipv4:pid` for PIDs defined in both network maps `net1` and `net2`, it MUST define two individual property maps.

 <!--
 This document takes a different approach.
 Instead of defining the dependency by